fm407/PIA-NextGen-PortForwarding/README.md

 **6.Create NAT rule for port-forward using the ALIAS instead of specific port/IP**</br>
 -Go to Firewall -> NAT</br>
--Create new rule like bellow (blue values could be different depending on your current VPN configuration)</br>
+-Create new rule like bellow (some values could be different depending on your current VPN configuration)</br>
 <img src="imgs/pia-nat.png"></br>

 **7.Generate SSH keys for enhanced security**</br>